Emergency Services and Volunteers Fund

 CFA and VICSES volunteers and life members may be entitled to a rebate.
 Further information about the ESVF, and rebates, can be found at Emergency services and volunteers fund | State Revenue Office

-The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that will replace the Fire Services Property Levy (FSPL) to fund CFA, Fire Rescue Victoria, VICSES, Triple Zero Victoria, and other emergency services.
+The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that has replaced the Fire Services Property Levy (FSPL) to fund CFA, Fire Rescue Victoria, VICSES, Triple Zero Victoria, and other emergency services.

 This is NOT a Council charge.
 It is a mandatory levy set by the Victorian Government but will be collected by local councils through rates notices.